|Nutrition Facts (per serving)|

 7 cups water

-- 6 oz. chicken (cooked, strips or cubes; tuna, or other meat)
+6 ounces cooked chicken, in strips or cubes; or tuna, or other meat

 1 cup frozen vegetables

 2 large eggs

 Boil the ramen noodles in 7 cups of water for 5 minutes.
 Drain well.

 Spray a skillet with non-stick cooking spray.
 Over medium heat, add the Ramen noodles, vegetables, and chicken or fish, if desired.

 Sprinkle one seasoning packet (or one of the gluten-free options mentioned above) over the top of the mixture.
 Cook until the vegetables are warm through and the skillet is sizzling.

 Crack eggs over the noodle mixture and stir fry vigorously until the egg is well cooked.
 Serve.